sameljk/sameljk.github.io/_projects/vector-field.md

 A particle in orange appeared in the initial file---but you may have lost track of it after a certain amount of simulation run time.
 Fear not!
 Stop the **Run** ticker, open the **initial position** folder and click the arrow on the left side of $f_{xA}$ to reset the position.

-Desmos in 3D does not yet have a function to change a coordinate point dynamically, so to bypass that we must change ecah coordinate with its own slider and then hit the 'reset' arrow after each change.
+Desmos in 3D does not yet have a function to change a coordinate point dynamically, so to bypass that we must change each coordinate with its own slider and then hit the 'reset' arrow after each change.
 You can then freely run the animation time, coordinate time or **Run** ticker to see how that particle moves over time.

 You can go one step further (if you are brave) and **trace out the entire trajectory**.
 To do this, open the **recursive trajectory** folder and navigate down to the "ticker actions" note and consider the three sets $I,J,K$ that follow.